 It’s hard to pinpoint, but it’s clear that there have been multiple environmental changes that contribute to this problem.

-Traditional allergy testing is helpful for people who have IgE-mediated reactions.
+Traditional allergy testing is helpful for people who have IgE-mediated allergic reactions.
 For the less obvious reactions, there are blood tests for IgA and IgG antibodies that are more controversial.
-IgA and IgG tests are not recommended at this point7 by the American Academy of Allergy, Asthma and Immunology.
-However, many practitioners and patients find them to be a useful guide.
-It’s important that you and your provider interpret them with some caution.
-I, personally, discovered a sensitivity to almonds which was contributing to my headaches.
-I don’t think I would have found that out without IgG testing.
+IgA and IgG tests are not recommended at this point7 by the American Academy of Allergy Asthma and Immunology, so most conventional doctors do not use them.
+However, many practitioners (including me) and patients (also including me!) find them to be a useful guide.
+And more recently, a study published in the British Medical Journal8 supports the use of individualized elimination diets based on food sensitivity testing to reduce the symptoms of Irritable Bowel Syndrome (IBS).

 To test directly for NCGS, I use a comprehensive test from CYREX Array 3 to measure antibody production not only to alpha gliadin and transglutaminase-2, but the many of the other components of wheat protein including glutenin, gluteomorphin, and transglutaminase-3 and -6.
 To test more broadly for other foods including dairy and egg, I utilize food sensitivity testing through another functional medicine lab.
 It’s important that you and your provider interpret these tests with some caution and understand their limitations.
 The most common food sensitivities I see are: